st8tikratio/Uselessness/README.md

 ---

 A little about this repo.
 These are a colleciton of files, PDFs, notes, links and other (un)assorted information.
 There may be links to other repos under this account.
 No warranties expressed or implied.
-All materials, where applicable, maintain the author's copyright.
+All materials, where applicable, maintain the author's rights.

 ---